Surrogacy for Gay Couples Worldwide

 There are excellent clinics in the US, with success rates around 80% per embryo transfer.
 Some US clinics will perform multiple embryo transfers or unlimited procedures for a fixed price (until you are pregnant).
 There are also Independent Surrogacy options with that are less expensive.

 Many countries do not have any legislation concerning surrogacy, and so the procedure is legal but “unregulated”.
 Examples include Kenya, Mexico, Cyprus, Guatemala, and others.
 In these countries surrogacy is possible for all couples because there are no laws regarding surrogacy — either restricting it or offering protections.

 Unregulated jurisdictions are generally in developing economies where the low cost of living make the programs cheaper, but success rates are significantly lower than in the US.
 The risk in unregulated countries is that the surrogate is the legal mother until a court process (like adoption) can replace her name on the birth certificate with the non-genetic parent’s name.

-“Back-Channel” Surrogacy for Gay Couples
+Illicit Surrogacy for Gay Couples

 Finally there are options in several countries that navigate quite close to the legal line.
 In some countries it may be possible to represent yourself (on paper) in a relationship with the surrogate and intending to raise the baby together.
-(If the intent is that the surrogate is to raise the baby herself, then it may not legally constitute “surrogacy”.)
+(If the intent is that the surrogate is to raise the baby herself, then it doesn’t legally constitute “surrogacy”.)

 These options are typically in countries where the local law explicitly prohibits or restricts surrogacy for gay couples.
 Therefore such options run contrary to the spirit of the local laws, but perhaps not the exact letter of the law.
 As you can imagine, these types of programs have some unique risks.
 Agencies providing these services will not advertise them, but may offer these or related solutions upon request.